-If you want to achieve big savings, you have to start by thinking small—that is, considering the impact just one empty desk can have on your real estate budget.
+If you want to achieve big savings, you have to start by thinking small—that is, considering the average cost of office space per employee and the impact it can have on your real estate budget.

-The Cost of Renting Office Space: A Conservative Estimate
+The Cost of Office Space Per Employee: A Conservative Estimate

 Of course, you also need to factor in the cost of utilities.